arnavgautam/TreeHacks2015/Demos/Demo-EventBuddy/Demo.md

 > **Speaking Point:** I now want to allow attendees to be able to rate sessions at the conference and once they rate a session I want the speaker to receive a live tile update that shows what that rating was.

-1. With the Event Buddy Windows Store app running, switch back to the Windows Azure Management portal.
+1. With the Event Buddy Windows Store app running, switch back to the Microsoft Azure Management portal.
 Navigate to the Mobile Service view.

 1. Select the **Push** tab for your mobile service and show the push credentials from the Windows Store.